 Given that reality, a good B2B head of marketing does not just impose a favorite or familiar framework for the Marketing/Sales funnel.
 Rather, she brings strategic insight about which models to choose, adapt, and evolve.
 As organizations mature, they will inevitably cycle through several models, sometimes quickly, so a lot of hustle and know-how regarding one specific model tends not to be very valuable.

-Thank goodness marketing professionals can turn to world-renowned opera singers for wisdom and guidance. 😀 Case in point, I think mezzo-soprano Joyce DiDonato has the right idea here.
+Thank goodness marketing professionals can turn to world-renowned opera singers for wisdom and guidance. 😀 Case in point, I think mezzo-soprano Joyce DiDonato has the right idea in this linked video.

 As she coaches this student: